Upgrade OpenSSH Server on your Ubuntu Distro manually ( tested on 22.04 LTS )

 Update your package list and install the necessary build tools:

-sudo apt update sudo apt install -y build-essential zlib1g-dev libssl-dev libpam0g-dev libselinux1-dev libwrap0-dev libedit-dev libbsd-dev autoconf automake libtool pkg-config wget curl git |
+sudo apt install -y build-essential zlib1g-dev libssl-dev libpam0g-dev libselinux1-dev libwrap0-dev libedit-dev libbsd-dev autoconf automake libtool pkg-config wget curl git

 Step 4: Build and Install OpenSSH